skiggety/skiggety-utils/README.md

 These ideas don't have a code location, so they go here:

+  - TODO^55: firstlife
+  - TODO^46: spin off kid-utils
-  - TODO^11: ...rewrite todo in rust with parallelization (with Kevin), but after [rust koans](https://github.com/crazymykl/rust-koans)
+  - TODO^21: ...rewrite todo in rust with parallelization (maybe with Kevin), but after [rust koans](https://github.com/crazymykl/rust-koans)
+- TODO^6: some tools for setting up information radiators
 - TODO^3: toy rails site, need a good idea, maybe it can help with information radiating?
-- TODO^6: some tools for setting up information radiators
   - TODO^2: inforad (chrome extension?) information radiator
   - TODO: "playbot", a program that tunes in youtube livestreams, video meetings, watch later, podcasts and your personal dashboards, automatically.
 Great as an information radiator.
   - TODO: something to keep randomized youtube playlists playing without interruption for music and such